7 BEST Material for Plant Pots | Industrial Expert Guide

 Fiberglass planters vs. Foam planters

-Fiberglass and foam planters might be the furthest apart in terms of their structural integrity, quality, and price.
 While there have been great advances in the visual appeal of foam planters, there is still a large disparity regarding customizable choices between fiberglass and the limited foam opponent.
-Fiberglass is far more durable than foam but naturally, if not handled properly and with care, both can suffer cosmetic damage impacting the visible integrity of the containers.

 Temperature control is a bit of a wash.
 In colder climates, both of these planter materials operate effectively at keeping the plant healthy.
 However, at higher temperatures, the foam can degrade and release chemicals that are harmful to the plant’s health.
-The only positive to working with foam planters is the fact that they are cheaper than fiberglass.
-Unfortunately, they are cheaper in more ways than one.

-The best material for outdoor planters is fiberglass regardless of the application.
-With high performance and low environmental impact, fiberglass planters outperform cheaper and more expensive options.
 To grow plants such as flowers in a cheap plastic container is OK, but for plant displays for beauty and elegance, or for growing edibles, fiberglass planters are much more impactful, and safer health-wise!

 Though some may be worried about the weight, fiberglass is much stronger than plastic and is just as light.

 Before choosing an outdoor planter material, think about the style that you want to follow, and what materials allow you to achieve this style.
-Again, fiberglass planter designs are extremely versatile and can be produced in near enough any size and shape.
+Again, fiberglass planter designs are extremely versatile and can be produced in any size and shape.
 Plus, the range of colors that fiberglass supports is virtually endless!

 Also, decide if you will be moving these pots inside during the winter.
 Concrete and metal are too heavy and wood will fall apart with too much back and forth.
 Plastic and foam are also an option because they are light, but they may also crack too easily.
-Again, fiberglass is ideal because it can withstand all the elements of the great outdoors, and it is strong and light enough to move inside when necessary.

 See Jay Scotts Planters In Action!